The Universe is Only Spacetime by John A. Macken

 and the forces of nature be obtained from what appears to be the empty vacuum of

-quantum mechanical version of spacetime is full of activity.
-Vacuum fluctuations
+volume is full of activity.
+Vacuum fluctuations (zero point energy) possess a vast

-(zero point energy) possess a vast energy density that only interacts with our observable
+energy density that only interacts with our observable universe (fermions and bosons)

-forces from the quantum mechanical properties of spacetime.
+particles and forces from the quantum mechanical properties of spacetime.

 The model of the universe described

 here not only is compatible with existing equations but goes further.
-For example,
+For example, this

-this model gives new insights into the forces of nature.
+model gives new insights into the forces of nature.
 Gravity is shown to be closely

 related to the other forces of nature.
-Simple equations show this close relationship
+Simple equations show this close relationship and

-a transformation that continues today.
+transformation that continues today.

 The content of this book was not

-necessary to lay out a series of introductory ideas, and then weave these concepts
+introductory ideas, and then weave these concepts into a single coherent theory.
+The

-into a single coherent theory.
-The first three chapters lay the groundwork of physical
+first three chapters lay the groundwork of physical interpretations and definitions that

-interpretations and definitions that prepares the reader to understand the proposed model.
+prepares the reader to understand the proposed model.
+Development of the wave based

 The book is available as

-a single 5 MB unit (PDF Book
+a single 7 MB unit (

-Download) or individual chapters are available below.
+) or individual chapters are available below.

 If the book is downloaded, I recommend saving the book (click the save icon),